 What is ADHD?

 One of the most frequent mental diseases affecting children is attention deficit hyperactivity disorder (ADHD).
 Unfortunately, many adults also have ADHD.
 Impulsivity is hasty acts that occur at the moment without thought.
 Inattention is the inability to maintain concentration.
 Hyperactivity is an excessive movement that is inappropriate for the situation.
-So these inattention, hyperactivity, impulsivity are all symptoms of ADHD.
+So these inattention, hyperactivity, and impulsivity are all symptoms of ADHD.

 Main symptoms of ADHD